fli-iam/shanoir-ng/shanoir-uploader/READ_ME.txt

 Attention: to deliver for Java 17 in the hospitals: switch back to Java 17 in two pom.xml:
 1) shanoir-uploader/pom.xml and 2) shanoir-ng-back/pom.xml

+Attention: when you made changes in ms-import, e.g. how to query the PACS, as the code is unified, you have to compile both projects 1) shanoir-ng-import 2) shanoir-uploader, that the change, e.g. in PACSQueryService is part of the new version of ShUp.

 ####### Maven: build a new Executable Jar version #############
 Build latest version for delivery using the below mvn command:
 Use "mvn package", to create one big zip containing everything.